DioxusLabs/dioxus/README.md

 ## Full-time core team

 Dioxus has grown from a side project to a small team of fulltime engineers.
-Thanks to the generous support of FutureWei, Satellite.im, the GitHub Accelerator program, and several amazing individuals, we're able to work on Dioxus full-time.
+Thanks to the generous support of FutureWei, Satellite.im, the GitHub Accelerator program, we're able to work on Dioxus full-time.
 Our long term goal is for Dioxus to become self-sustaining by providing paid high-quality enterprise tools.
 If your company is interested in adopting Dioxus and would like to work with us, please reach out!

 ## Supported Platforms
 <div align="center">